 The Company currently services all Contracts that it owns, as well as those Contracts included in portfolios that it has sold to securitization Trusts.
 The Company does not service Contracts that were sold in its flow purchase program.
-Pursuant to the Company's usual form of servicing agreement (the Company's servicing agreements with purchasers of portfolios of Contracts are collectively referred to as the "Servicing Agreements"), CPS is obligated to service all Contracts sold to the Trusts in accordance with the Company's standard procedures.
+Pursuant to the Company's usual form of servicing agreement (the Company's servicing agreements with purchasers of portfolios of Contracts are collectively referred to as the "Servicing Agreements"), CPS is obligated to service all

+Contracts sold to the Trusts in accordance with the Company's standard procedures.
 The Servicing Agreements generally provide that the Company will bear all costs and expenses incurred in connection with the management, administration and collection of the Contracts serviced.
 The Servicing Agreements also provide that the Company will take all actions necessary or reasonably requested by the investor to maintain perfection and priority of the Trust's security interest in the financed vehicles.

 The Company is entitled under most of the Servicing Agreements to receive a base monthly servicing fee of 2.5% per annum (5.0% per annum pursuant to the MFN Securitization Agreements) computed as a percentage of the declining outstanding principal balance of the non-defaulted Contracts in the portfolio.
 Each month, after payment of the Company's base monthly servicing fee and certain other fees, the Trust receives the paid principal reduction of the Contracts in its portfolios and interest thereon at the fixed rate that was agreed when the Contracts were sold to the Trust.
 If, in any month, collections on the Contracts are insufficient to pay such amounts and any principal reduction due to charge-offs, the shortfall is satisfied from the "Spread Account" established in connection with the sale of the portfolio.
-The "Spread Account" is an account established at the time the Contracts exceed such amounts, the excess is utilized, first, to build up or replenish the Spread Account to the extent required, next, to cover deficiencies in Spread Accounts for other portfolios, and the balance, if any, constitutes excess cash flows, which are distributed to the Company.
+The "Spread Account" is an account established at the time the Company sells a portfolio of Contracts, to provide security to the Note Insurers, as defined below.
+If collections on the Contracts exceed such amounts, the excess is utilized, first, to build up or replenish the Spread Account to the extent required, next, to cover deficiencies in Spread Accounts for other portfolios, and the balance, if any, constitutes excess cash flows, which are distributed to the Company.